 During the discussions on the effects of the spread of COVID-19 between ITOCHU and the Target Company the specific estimated amount of its effect differed between the parties as the spread of COVID-19 is an unprecedented event.
-Consequently, the parties did not reach an agreement on the Tender Offer Price (for details, see "(2) Background, Purpose and Decision-making Process of the Decision to Conduct the Tender Offer, "(a) Background and Reason for the Tender Offer".)
-However, ITOCHU and the Tender Offer or believes that the Tender Offer Price is reasonable in light of the Target Company's business, and offers a reasonable opportunity for Target Company's current performance is dropping due to the spread of COVID-19, the Target Company's corporate value would be further damaged if the Target Company is not taken private as soon as possible, and management resources reallocated in an unconstrained manner from the perspective of total optimization as the ITOCHU Group (which means the group companies composing of ITOCHU, its 204 consolidated subsidiaries including the Target Company and 85 equity-method affiliates (as of June 30, 2020); hereinafter the same).
+Consequently, the parties did not reach an agreement on the

+Tender Offer Price (for details, see "(2) Background, Purpose and Decision-making Process of the Decision to Conduct the Tender Offer, "(a) Background and Reason for the Tender Offer".)
+However, ITOCHU and the Tender Offeror believes that the Tender Offer Price is reasonable in light of the Target Company's business, and offers a reasonable opportunity for Target Company shareholders to sell.
+In addition, ITOCHU and the Tender Offeror believes that since the Target Company's current performance is dropping due to the spread of COVID-19, the Target Company's corporate value would be further damaged if the Target Company is not taken private as soon as possible, and management resources reallocated in an unconstrained manner from the perspective of total optimization as the ITOCHU Group (which means the group companies composing of ITOCHU, its 204 consolidated subsidiaries including the Target Company and 85 equity-method affiliates (as of June 30, 2020); hereinafter the same).
 For these reasons, ITOCHU and the Tender Offeror consider it necessary to immediately undertake the transactions aimed at taking the Target Company private, even if they do not receive the Target Company's recommendation to tender shares, and determined to commence the Tender Offer starting on July 9, 2020 at the Tender Offer Price.